catalpa-cl/ltl-spelling/README.md

 DKPro Spelling is a highly configurable spellchecking application.</br>
-It is language-invariant: To process any language, at least a tokenizer and dictionary are required.</br>
+It is language-invariant: To process any language in a minimal version, only a tokenizer and dictionary are required.</br>
 A named entity recognizer and (unigram) language model are likely to improve results.

 Resources included in this repository are: